Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Fender or Mudguard

 The function of the fender is to protect the rider from mud and wastewater.
-It is a curve shape and made of metal or plastic.
+It is a curved shape and made of metal or plastic.
 There are front and rear mudguards available.

 Down Tube